SymfonyCasts/design-patterns/sfcasts/pub-sub.md

 # Publish-Subscriber (PubSub)

-The next pattern pattern I want to talk about maybe *isn't* its own pattern.
+The next pattern pattern I want to talk about maybe *isn't* its own pattern?
 In reality, it's more of a *variation* of the observer pattern.
-It's called "pub/sub" or "publish subscribe".
+It's called "pub/sub" or "publish subscribe"

+## PubSub vs Observer

 The key difference be between observer and pub/sub is simply *who* handles notifying the observers.
 With the observer pattern, it's the *subject* - the thing (in our case, `GameApplication`) that does the work.
-With pub/sub, there's a third object called a "publisher".
-I'm going to call it an "event dispatcher" - a name that's probably more familiar to most of us.
-With pub/sub, the observers (also called "listeners") tell the dispatcher which events it wants to listen to.
-Then, the subject (whatever is doing the work) simply tells the dispatcher to dispatch the event.
+With pub/sub, there's a third object - usually called a "publisher" - than handles this.
+Except, instead of calling it "publishing", I'm going to use a word that's probably more familiar to you: event dispatcher.

+With pub/sub, the observers (also called "listeners") tell the *dispatcher* which events it wants to listen to.
+Then, the subject (whatever is doing the work) tells the *dispatcher* to dispatch the event.
 The dispatcher is then responsible for actually *calling* the methods on those objects.

 You *could* argue that pub/sub better follows the Single Responsibility pattern.
-Battling characters and then registering and calling the observers are two separate responsibilities that we've jammed inside of a `GameApplication`.
-So let's use the pub/sub pattern to add new functionality to our app.
+Battling characters and also registering and calling the observers are two separate responsibilities that we've jammed into `GameApplication`.

+## Creating the Event

-I want a way to run code *before* a battle starts.
+So here's the new goal: add the ability to run code *before* a battle starts by using pub/sub.

 Step one is to create an event class.
-This will be the object that is passed as an argument to all of your listeners.
-It's pretty much *identical* to the `FightResult` that we pass to our observers, but with the pub/sub pattern, it's customary to create an event class *just* for the event system.
-So inside of `/src`, I'm going to create a new `/Event` directory.
-Inside of that, create a new PHP class.
+This will be the object that is passed as an argument to all of the listener methods.
+It's purpose is pretty much *identical* to the `FightResult` that we're passing to our observers: it holds whatever data might be interesting to the listeners.

+With the pub/sub pattern, it's customary to create an event class *just* for the event system.
+So inside of `src/`, I'm going to create a new `Event/` directory.
+Then a new PHP class.
 You can call it whatever you want, but for this tutorial, let's call it `FightStartingEvent`.

 This class doesn't need to look like or extend anything, and we'll talk more about it in a minute.

+## Dispatching the Event

-Step *two* is dispatching this event *inside* of `GameApplication`.
+Step *two* is to dispatch this event *inside* of `GameApplication`.
 Instead of writing our own event dispatcher, we're going to use Symfony's EventDispatcher.
-Let me break the constructor onto multiple lines... and let's add a new `private EventDispatcherInterface $eventDispatcher` so that it autowires Symfony's EventDispatcher here.
-Then, down in `play()`, right at the very beginning, we'll say `$this->eventDispatcher->dispatch()`, and then create a `new FightStartingEvent()`.
+Let me break the constructor onto multiple lines... and let's add a new `private EventDispatcherInterface $eventDispatcher`.Then, down in `play()`, right at the very beginning, say `$this->eventDispatcher->dispatch()` passing a `new FightStartingEvent()`.

 That's *it*!
-That's enough for the dispatcher to notify all of the code that is listening to the `FightStartingEvent()`.
-At the moment, *nothing* is listening.
+That's enough for the dispatcher to notify all of the code that is listening to the `FightStartingEvent`.
+Of course... at the moment, *nothing* is listening!

+## Registering Listeners...
+Manually

-So *finally*, we're going to register a listener for this event.
-To start, find `GameCommand` - the place where we're setting up and initializing our app.
-We'll see how to do all of this properly with Symfony's container in a minute, but I want to keep it simple starting out.
-We need to do the same thing here and get access to `$eventDispatcher`.
-So let's autowire it: `private readonly EventDispatcherInterface $eventDispatcher`.
-I *am* being a little inconsistent when I use `readonly` and `not`.
-Technically, I *could* use `readonly` on *all* of the construct arguments.
-It's not really important.
+So *finally*, let's register a listener to this event.
+Open `GameCommand`: the place where we're and initializing our app.
+We'll see how to do all of this properly with Symfony's container in a minute, but I want to keep it simple to start.
+In the constructor, add `private readonly EventDispatcherInterface $eventDispatcher`.

-Down here, anywhere before our application actually starts, I'm going to say `$this->eventDispatcher->`.
-Notice that the only method on this is called `dispatch`.
-This is actually a *tiny* mistake I made.
-Let's back up for a second.
-In `GameApplication`, when I autowired `EventDispatcherInterface`, I actually got the one from `Psr\EventDispatcher\EventDispatcherInterface`, which is *great*.
-And inside of `GameCommand`, you can see that I did the *same* thing.
-But if you want the ability to actually attach listeners at *run time*, you'll want to get the one from `Symfony\Component\EventDispatcher` instead of `Psr`.
-In reality, even though we're using two different type hints in these classes, this is going to pass us the same `EventDispatcher` object.
-That object has a method on it called `addListener()`, so even if I had used the *old* interface, this method *would* have existed.
-It just would have looked funny inside of my editor.
+I know, I *am* being a little inconsistent between when I use `readonly` and not.
+Technically, I *could* use `readonly` on *all* of the construct arguments... it's just not something I care about too much.

+## Choosing the Correct EventDispatcherInterface

+Down here, anywhere before our app actually starts, say `$this->eventDispatcher->`.
+Notice that the only method on this is `dispatch()`.
+I made a... *tiny* mistake.
+Let's back up for a minute.
+In `GameApplication`, when I autowired `EventDispatcherInterface`, I chose the one from `Psr\EventDispatcher\EventDispatcherInterface`, which contains the `dispatch()` method we need.
+So that's *great*.

+Inside of `GameCommand`, we autowired that *same* interface.
+But if you want the ability to attach listeners at *run time*, you need to autowire `EventDispatcherInterface` from `Symfony\Component\EventDispatcher` instead of `Psr`.

+In reality, regardless of which interface you use, Symfony will *always* pass us the *same* object.
+That object *does* have a method on it called `addListener()`.
+So even if I had used the *previous* interface, this method *would* have existed... it just would have looked funny inside of my editor.

-The first argument of this is the *name* of the event, which is going to match the class name that we're dispatching.
+Anyways, the first argument of this is the *name* of the event, which is going to match the class name that we're dispatching.
 So we can say `FightStartingEvent::class`.
-And then, to keep it simple, I'm going to be lazy and just pass an inline `function()`.
-Sweet!
-I'll also `use ($io)` function so I can get that inside of here.
-Say `$io->note('Fight is starting...')` and... that's it!
-We're dispatching the event inside of `GameApplication` and we've already registered the listener here, so it should call it.
+And then, to keep it simple, I'm going to be lazy and pass an inline `function()`.
+I'll also `use ($io)`... so that inside I can say `$io->note('Fight is starting...')`

+And... done!
+We're dispatching the event inside of `GameApplication`... and since we've registered the listener here, it should be called!

 Let's try it!
 At your terminal, say: